Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 - Peat moss (optional)

 - Small plants or succulents from your local nursery.
-We used two small bonsai trees, Corsican Mint, Scotch Moss, and Mini Blue Isotoma.
+(We used two small bonsai trees, Corsican Mint, Scotch Moss, and Mini Blue Isotoma.)

 - Gardening trowel

-Step-by-Step DIY Fairy Garden Tutorial
+Step-by-Step DIY Fairy Garden Tutorial Instructions:

 Related: Fairy Winter Wonderland Small World

-One question I hear all the time is, “What container can I use to make a fairy garden?”
-And my answer is as follows.
-The type of miniature garden you create will depend primarily on where you want to plant it.
-You can grow one inside or outside.
+- One question I always hear is, “What container can I use to make a fairy garden?”
+My answer is as follows: Because fairy gardens can grow inside or outside, the type of miniature garden you create will depend primarily on where you want to plant it.
 The options are endless!
-And there are several different types of containers you can use to make a fairy garden.
-We used a half wine barrel for this step-by-step DIY tutorial, but there are several other choices on the fairy garden supplies list below.

 DIY Fairy Garden Container Ideas: